 Do I need to reapply every year?

 If you want to continue to be considered for financial aid, yes.
 Financial situations and even the school you attend can change from year to year.
 That’s why everyone needs to resubmit the FAFSA every year to determine eligibility for grants, loans, and scholarships.

 To learn more about student financial aid, including scholarships, loans, and the teacher loan forgiveness program, see our article on college financial aid.

 Types of Financial Aid

 When you fill out the FAFSA, you’ll automatically be considered for federal student loans.

 If you want to determine just how much you can get in student loans for college, the U.S. Department of Education has a handy online tool.
 Check out the student loan simulator: studentaid.gov/loan-simulator.
 It’ll let you know how much aid you can expect with predictions on your future payments.

 The GI Bill is one of the most popular veteran benefits.
 In fact, along with serving your country, the GI Bill is one of the main reasons that many people go into the military.

-To thank you for your service, Uncle Sam will pay all tuition and fees for in-state students going to public colleges and universities.
+For eligible service members and veterans, Veterans Affairs will pay tuition and fees for in-state students going to public colleges and universities.
 But there are many other benefits as well.